altunenes/sorceress/docs/explanations of illusions.md

 sorceress.realtimegrid(realcolours=True)
 ```

-perceive black and white real time (with webcam) frames as colorful.
-It's a real time version of sorceress.colorgrids() function.

-with `realcolours=False` code will not calculate the real colors of your frame.
-I recommend you to use this function with real colors.
-Illusion is getting powerful if colors of lines separate each other, however,  with `realcolours=False` means a lot of options are needed in the slide bar and it's not a pleasant view.
-It is an indicator of how flexible the color perception in the human visual system is.
+The real-time perception of black and white frames as colorful can be achieved through the use of the `sorceress.colorgrids()` function.
+The use of this function with the parameter `realcolors=True` allows for the calculation of the actual colors of the frame, resulting in a more powerful illusion.
+However, without this parameter, a greater number of options in the slide bar are required for a visually appealing result, highlighting the flexibility of the human visual system in color perception.

 [Inspiration](https://www.patreon.com/posts/color-grid-28734535):

 ## 4- addlines

 inspired from prof Akiyoshi Kitaoka.

-Have you seen this illusion before?
-In the below, someone is hiding after those grids. *Beneath these *grids there* is *more than* Grids.
-Beneath these *grids there* is an idea.
-And ideas are bulletproof...* What you see is results of vast amounts of neural computation, mixed with a bit of guesswork.
-If you  look closely you use lower spatial frequencies and if you look at a further distance you will see the high spatial frequencies.
-In short, there are more grids  that fall on the light-sensitive portion of the back of your eye the further the image is away from you.Low-contrast object perception is impaired by high spatial-frequency components.
+Have you come across this illusion before?
+The image below may appear to be just a grid of lines at first glance, but there is more to it than meets the eye.
+If you look closely, you may be able to spot the hidden figure hidden among the grids.
+This illusion is the result of complex neural computations and a bit of guesswork.
+If you focus on the details, you will notice the low spatial frequencies, but if you view the image from a distance, you will see the high spatial frequencies.
+In other words, the further away the image is from your eye, the more grids fall on the light-sensitive portion of your retina.
+Low-contrast object perception is impaired by high spatial-frequency components.

-You can see the Vendetta guy if you scroll down and up the page or zoom out the whole image.
-Or more accurately, apply a Gaussian.
+To reveal the hidden figure, try scrolling up and down the page or zooming out.
+Alternatively, applying a Gaussian filter can also make it more visible.

 ![asdddd](https://user-images.githubusercontent.com/54986652/130432273-c3b11961-484d-44a1-99a9-6821e46f9c10.png)